biobakery/micropita/ReadMe.txt

 selection is bray-curtis dissimilarity.
 There are several mechanisms that allow one to change this.
 You may:

 1. Choose from a selection of alpha-diveristy metrics.
 Note when supplying an alpha diversity.
 This will affect the maximum diveristy sampling method only.
-Please make sure to use a diveristy metric where the larger number indicates a higher diversity.
+Please make sure to use a diversity metric where the larger number indicates a higher diversity.
 If this is not the case make sure to use the -f or --invertDiversity flag to invert the metric.
 The inversion is multiplicative (1/alpha-metric).

 $ python MicroPITA.py --lastmeta Label -m diverse -a simpson input/Test.pcl output.txt